jramb/xlscripter/README.md

 Last not least you can simply point to a clojure file that defines the transformer, e.g. `example/tabsep.clj`.

-This transformer `tabsep.clj` converts the spreadsheet into tab-separated text:
+For example: This transformer `tabsep.clj` converts the spreadsheet into tab-separated text (same as `:tabsep`):

     (ns xlscripter.custom)